Harsha Abeywickrama: SLAF career

 In the late 1980s the Sri Lanka Air Force felt the need to reintroduce jet fighters to its fleet having retired its last jet fighters in the late 1970's.
 Lacking jet qualified pilots, Squadron leader Abeywickrema who had experience on light attack aircraft was selected as the first commanding officer of the No. 5 "Jet" Squadron, when it was formed in 1991under his command following the acquisition of F-7 and F-5 fighters from China, it was the country's first fighter squadron.
 He was one of the first pilots to qualify in F-7s in 1991 and became the first SLAF pilot to fly supersonic.
-He led the first sorties over LTTE controlled areas soon after they introduced MANPADS and the shoot-down two of two Avro 748 killing over 100 military personnel including the SLAF Northern Zonal Commander, Wing Commander Roger Weerasinghe and Wing Commander Shirantha Goonatilake in April 1995.
+He led the first sorties over Liberation Tigers of Tamil Eelam controlled areas soon after they introduced Man-portable air-defense system and the shoot-down two of two Hawker Siddeley HS 748 killing over 100 military personnel including the SLAF Northern Zonal Commander, Wing Commander Roger Weerasinghe and Wing Commander Shirantha Goonatilake in April 1995.

 He was instrumental in selecting the IAI Kfirs for the SLAF, which he qualified in 1996.
-Having attended the Air Command and Staff College, Air University; he was appointed Commandant of the No. 1 Flying Training Wing and went on to serve as the Commanding Officer of SLAF Palaly, Base Commander of SLAF China Bay, SLAF Anuradhapura and SLAF Rathmalana following which he became the Zonal Commander East and Chief Instructor of Air Wing of the Defence Services Command and Staff College.
+Having attended the Air Command and Staff College, Air University; he was appointed Commandant of the No. 1 Flying Training Wing and went on to serve as the Commanding Officer of Jaffna International Airport, Base Commander of China Bay Airport, Anuradhapura Airport and Ratmalana Airport following which he became the Zonal Commander East and Chief Instructor of Air Wing of the Defence Services Command and Staff College.
 He graduated from Royal College of Defence Studies.